C4pt41nN3mo/greenscreenadventures/README.md

 # Green Screen Adventures
 A version of the game Froggy's Adventures (AKA SUPERFROG) that replaces the assets with our local funnyman, Jerma.

-To play, just clone the repository and run "engine.exe".
+To play, just clone the repository (click "Code" and select "Download as ZIP"), extract, and run "engine.exe".

 We have an active speedrunning community!
 Look us up on Speedrun.com and join the discord!